About us

 Dedicated to improving the lives and well-being of individuals with difficulties processing and integrating sensory information

-The Sensory Processing Institute of Research and Learning - or SPIRAL Foundation is a nonprofit organization based in Boston, USA.
-Our mission is to conduct research and provide professional and community education about sensory integration and sensory processing.
+The Sensory Processing Institute of Research and Learning - or SPIRAL Foundation is a nonprofit organization with a mission to conduct research and provide professional and community education about sensory integration and sensory processing.

 Sensory integration specialists

-Founded in 2001 by Dr. Jane Koomar, Anne Trecker, and our for-profit sister organization OTA the Koomar Center, the SPIRAL Foundation is dedicated to enhancing access to information about sensory processing and sensory integration intervention.
+Founded in 2001 by Dr. Jane Koomar, Anne Trecker, and our for-profit sister organization OTA Watertown, the SPIRAL Foundation is dedicated to enhancing access to information about sensory processing and sensory integration intervention.

 We provide free resources for individuals with sensory processing differences and their families, ensuring they have the tools and knowledge they need.
 Additionally, we offer professional development opportunities through continuing education, helping clinicians and educators stay informed and skilled in the latest practices.